Città vuota: Original version

-It was the singer's first single on the RiFi label.
+It was the singer's first single on the Ri-Fi label.
 After the release, the song quickly became popular and rose to number three on the Italian singles chart.
-The songs "E inutile" (written by Ricky Gianco and Gian Pieretti) and "Valentino vale" (by Vittorio Buffoli and Vito Pallavicini) were used as a b-side.
+The songs "È inutile" (written by Ricky Gianco and Gian Pieretti) and "Valentino vale" (by Vittorio Buffoli and Vito Pallavicini) were used as a b-side.
 Mina also recorded Spanish version called "Ciudad solitaria".

-This single marked Mina's return to television after she was banned by RAI TV because of the singer's personal life.
+This single marked Mina's return to television after she was banned by Italian national broadcaster RAI due to scandals related to her personal life.